cuijiyao01/docker-k8s-training/admin/trainer-guide.md

 **TODO: Describe how to get infrastructure support from Gardener team / link to DL**

 ### Add nodes to K8s cluster
-It might happen that your cluster needs more resources to deal with all the participants pods.
-In order to scale the cluster up, go to the Gardener landing page and open the details view for your cluster.
-Switch to the `yaml`tab to view the current configuraiton.
+In exceptional cases it might happen that your cluster needs more resources to deal with all the participants pods because autoscaler configuration is not sufficient high.
+In order to scale the cluster up, get in contact with [Cloud Curriculum K8s Trainings DevOps Team](mailto:DL_5B2CDDFFECB21162D9000010@sap.com?subject=[Docker%20and%20K8s%20fundamentals%20training]%20Request%20for%20trainings%20cluster%20-%20<DateOfYourTraining>).

-By now, there is an 'edit' button that allows you to modify the shoot yaml (representing the desired state of your cluster).
-Increase `autScalerMax` for the worker group to add further nodes to the cluster (decrease it to dismantle nodes).

 ## After the course